 Changes to regulations, policies and accounting standards are monitored closely.
 Where the changes have an important impact on First REIT or have an important bearing on the Manager's or Directors' disclosure obligations, the Directors will be briefed either during Board meetings or at specially-convened sessions involving relevant professionals.
-Management also provides the Board with complete and adequate information on a timely manner through regular updates on financial results, market trends and business developments.
-Newly appointed directors were briefed by management on the business activities of First REIT and its strategic directions.
+Management also provides the Board with complete and adequate information in a timely manner through regular updates on financial results, market trends and business developments.
+Newly appointed directors are briefed by management on the business activities of First REIT and its strategic directions.

-Four Board meetings were held during the financial year 2007.
-The attendance at the Board meetings held is set out in page 28.
+Four Board meetings were held in year 2008.
+The attendance at the Board meetings held is set out in page 32.